Artūras Rimkevičius: Club

 Artūras is the current holder of the Lithuanian football record of most goals scored in a single season, 35.

-Artūras was expected to complete a move to Scottish side Heart of Midlothian in January 2013.
+Artūras was expected to complete a move to Scottish team Heart of Midlothian in January 2013.
 However the deal did not go through.
 He played for 2012 Singapore League Runners-up and League Cup champions, Brunei DPMM FC.

-In May 2014 he returned to Kaunas and signed with FC Stumbras.
+In May 2014, he returned to Kaunas and signed with FC Stumbras.

 National

-Artūras made his international debut against Latvia in June 2010, scoring three times for his country in seven caps, one against Estonia and two against Armenia.
+Artūras made his international debut against Latvia in June 2010, scoring three times for his country in seven caps, once against Estonia and twice against Armenia.